Brain Injuries

 • Diffuse Axonal Injury (DAI): Damage to the brain’s nerve cells, often caused by violent shaking or rotational forces.

-• Penetrating Injuries: Occur when an object penetrates the skull and damages brain tissue.
+• Penetrating injuries: Occur when an object penetrates the skull and damages brain tissue.

-• Anoxic Brain Injury: Caused by a lack of oxygen to the brain, potentially resulting in permanent damage.
+• Anoxic brain injury: Caused by a lack of oxygen to the brain, potentially resulting in permanent damage.

 Local medical facilities like Freeman Health System in Joplin offer crucial support for brain injury victims, providing comprehensive care and rehabilitation services.
 Effective legal representation pairs with such medical care to ensure that all aspects of a victim's recovery are thoroughly addressed, including long-term therapy needs.
-Understanding the intersection between medical care and legal action is key in ensuring comprehensive remedy.
+Understanding the intersection between medical care and legal action is key to ensuring a comprehensive remedy.

 Common Causes of TBI